 Prior to unloading the tower from the delivering carrier, inspect the shipment for evidence of damage in transit.
 If damage is apparent, note the freight bill accordingly.
-This will be needed to support any future recovery claim.
+This will support your future recovery claim.

-Find and remove the installation instruction drawings and bills of material (literature kit) located in a plastic bag in the cold water basin.
+Find and remove the installation instruction drawings and bills of material located in a plastic tote in the cold water basin.
 This information should be kept for future reference and maintenance purposes.